metamn/react/content/blog/my-current-stack/index.md

 Interactive design sites present valuable content.
 That content must be understandable by machines, too.
 This is where SEO and static rendering comes in picture.

 Gatsby was a contender.
 Their outdated philosophy `move fast and break things` makes the source code of this blog, running on Gatsby, rubbish.
+Dare to buid on it.

 ## State

 It would be nice to have [XState](https://xstate.js.org/) to reduce concerns around state as Typescript does around code.

 The high learning curve is an impediment to that.
 Finite state machines are a mathematical model of computation.
-As such, the theory behind is comprehensive.
+As such, comprehensive.

 For a banal [menu animation](https://github.com/davidkpiano/xstate/issues/1702#issuecomment-740139365s) one must be familiar with transient states and guards.

 ## Packaging

-No packaging, monorepo, publishing to `npm` registry yet.
+No packaging, monorepo, publishing to `npm`.
+Yet.

-Lerna, Yarn Workspaces, Create React Library don't fit the stack above.
-Too much devops, tweaks, headache.
-Perhaps in the future.
+Lerna, Yarn Workspaces introduce too much devops, tweaks, headache.
+They don't worth it for now.
+Create React Library and Bit.dev: bloated.

 What works is [absolute imports and module path aliases](https://nextjs.org/docs/advanced-features/module-path-aliases) offered by Typescript and Next.js